A 91 and a 76 on Two Sides of Round Rock

 - Established neighborhoods with mature character appeal to you more than newer development

-For $48,000 more in median price, Deep Wood delivers a 15 point TEA advantage and access to one of the strongest high school pipelines in Central Texas.
+Deep Wood delivers a 15 point TEA advantage on the overall rating and access to the Round Rock High School pipeline.
 That is a meaningful trade off that most buyers should at least consider.

 Frequently Asked Questions